Skip to Content

 General Custody & Access Factors

 Maryland law presumes that both natural parents are the natural custodians of their children.
-The law does not favor either the mother or father.
-The information contained within is designed to give you general information on how courts decide custody and access rights in Maryland.
+The law does not favor either the mother or the father.
+The information contained herein is intended to provide general guidance on how courts decide custody and access rights in Maryland.
 Either of the separated parents may petition a circuit court in Maryland for custody of a child.
-If the parties cannot agree about who should have custody, the court will grant custody either solely to one of the parents or shared between both parents.
+If the parties cannot agree on who should have custody, the court will grant custody either solely to one parent or to both parents.

 Types of Court Ordered Custody and Definitions